2Flwrs/mj-xelatex/README.md

 __Please contact me if you are interested in participating in this project!__

-Contact me via e-mail ([Johan Eidenvall](mailto:johan@eidenvall.se), mention in the subject that it is mahjong related) or via the project page (I’m not checking that regularly, so e-mailing is better...)
+Contact me via e-mail (see above, mention in the subject that it is mahjong related) or via the project page (I’m not checking that regularly, so e-mailing is better...)

 Usage
 =====